richardtallent/vue-simple-calendar/README.md

 - No external dependencies (Moment, JQuery, etc.).
 - Various user events (clicks, drags, etc.) are emitted by the calendar component.
 - Weeks can start on any day of the week (defaults to Sunday).
-- Easy to theme (using CSS) to integrate with your own site
+- Easy to customize the theme (using CSS) to integrate with your own site
 - Easy to customize using Vue slots
 - Date range selection (programmatic or via user drag-select)